shermanip/oxwasp1/README.md

 Run this to display the figures and results.

 ###MATLAB/compoundPoisson/experiment_EMlocal_maxima.m
-Script for running the EM algorithm for the toy model with different initial values for a single simulated dataset.
+Script for running the EM algorithm for the toy compound Poisson example with different initial values for a single simulated dataset.
 (Figure 5.7 p.
 45)

 ###MATLAB/compoundPoisson/experiment_EM_convergence.m
-Script for running the EM algorithm for the toy model for multiple simulated datasets.
+Script for running the EM algorithm for the toy compound Poisson example for multiple simulated datasets.
 (Figure 5.8 p.
 46)